slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
-## On fear and excuses
+## On fear

 <!--
-> *"the best way to keep a prisoner from escaping is to make sure he never knows he's in prison."
+> *"The best way to keep a prisoner from escaping is to make sure he never knows he's in prison."
 -- Fyodor Dostoyevsky*
 > *"The eyes do not see what the mind does not want."
 -- Proverb*